– dermot o’leary, bbc radio 2

 Pearce has already received praise from numerous well-regarded publications including The Independent, MOJO, Uncut and Q to name but a few.
 He has also gained support from BBC 6 Music’s Steve Lamacq and Stuart Maconie, BBC Radio 2’s Bob Harris, Dermot O’Leary and Janice Long as well as Absolute Radio’s Frank Skinner.
-Pearce is performing a UK tour around the release of So On, culminating in a gig at the inimitable Green Note in London, the heart of the city’s folk, blues, and roots scene.
+Now, Pearce is ready to charm our ears once again with the heartfelt emotion of Plastic Man.